erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

-# Modelling the CMG-Crane System
+# Modelling the Crane-CMG-Application Systems

 ## What needs to be modelled